franko/gsl-shell/doc/user-manual/intro.rst

 .. literalinclude:: intro-example.lua
    :language: lua

 This rather simple example showed quite a lot of important features of GSL Shell.
 Creating data structures with `iterators` and `short functions` are both very common.

-Also the plotting of data will be often done and is both flexible and easy-to-use.
-Benchmarks that include the above example can be found `here`.
-..TODO: ADD THE BENCHMARK LINK LATER
+With the function `getunitsphere` we have shown that some problems can be solved in an elegant way by returning a function.
+These kind of functions are called closures because they refer to local variables declared outside of the function body itself.
+In this particular case the function returned by `getunitsphere` is a closure because it does refer to the variable `n` defined outside of its body.
+The function `cont` returned my `num.monte_vegas` is also another example of closure since it does refer to the current state of the VEGAS integration.